lremenyi/Ionize_module_DemoWithMedias/README.md

 <!-- End -->

-In the page_home.php take the following in <!-- Page : Blog | Articles Limit : 3 --> after the <ion:content helper="text:word_limiter:10" />.
+In the page_home.php take the following in <!-- Page : Blog | Articles Limit : 3 --> after the ion:content
 <!-- Begin -->
 <!-- In article -->
 <ion:authors>